 CBD contains sedative properties that could also promote sleep and studies have found that it can increase total sleep time, reduce the time it takes to fall asleep, and improve sleep quality.
 CBD has been shown to have anxiolytic (anxiety-reducing) effects in some studies, and it may help reduce symptoms of conditions such as generalized anxiety disorder, social anxiety disorder, and post-traumatic stress disorder, which can all interfere with sleep.
 Additionally, CBD may have a biphasic effect, meaning low dosages may improve sleep, while higher dosages may interrupt sleep.

-Balanced THC/CBD strains can provide a combination of the sleep-promoting effects of THC and CBD.
+Balanced THC/CBD/CBN strains can provide a combination of the sleep-promoting effects of THC and CBD.

 Which Cannabis Strain is Best for Sleep?